BSC-ES/autosubmit/docs/source/userguide/platforms/index.rst

     needs to take this into account

-For the execution of this test a few files will need to be created within the new folder, this file will have the SLURM commands to be executed
+For the execution of this test a few files will need to be created within the new folder, this file will have the Platform commands to be executed

 .. code-block:: yaml